 John's interest in environmental issues, natural systems, mapping ad the newly-developed field of geographical information systems (GIS) led to a degree in Geography and Enviromental Science from Central Washington Universtiy in 1992.
 He also studied art with photography being the main focus of his interest.

 John has worked with the Alpental Patrol doing avalanche patrols and as a full time Sku Patroller since 1990.
 He has spent many summers hiking the trails of the Alpine Lakes wilderness area for the U.S. Forest Service.
 In 1999, John joined the WSDOT Avalanche Forecasting and Control Program for the clearing on Chinook Pass.
 He then moved to year-round work for WSDOT, where he is currently Supervisor for the Avalanche Forecasting and Control Programs.

 John has a keen interest in teaching avalanche safety.
 He has taught avalanche courses and given talks about avalanche phenomenon for more than a dozen years.
 He is currently a Level I-II Course Leader for AIARE and is also certified as an Avalanche Instructor by the American Avalanche Association.
 In addition, John conducts avalanche research with the Geology Department of at CWU and is the current Vice President of the American Avalanche Association.
 He lives with his lovely wifre in Ellensburg.
 When not on the snow, John enjoys running and live music.

-Brad is the director of the Mission Ridge Ski Resort.
+Brad is the director of the Mission Ridge Ski Patrol.
 He grew up skiing Mission Ridge.
 In his younger days, he was a competitive mogul skier traveling the country competing in mogul contests.
-Through the years, Brad has been the mountain’s avalanche forecaster, and avalanche control worker for the Patrol, and the Assistant Patrol Director and Director of the ski patrol.
-He is now the "Mountain Man"" at Mission Ridge.
+Through the years, Brad has been the mountain's avalanche forecaster, and avalanche control worker for the Patrol, and the Assistant Patrol Director before he was promoted to Director in 2002.